 The first aim of our study was to confirm that P. oryzae from different origins were capable of producing microconidia.
-The other aim was to determine whether, in P. oryzae life cycle, microconidia could play the role of spermatia, i.e. the biological elements inducing fertilization and perithecia formation on compatible and competent strains.
+The other aim was to determine whether, in P. oryzae life cycle, microconidia could play the role of spermatia, that is, the biological elements inducing fertilisation and perithecia formation on compatible and competent strains.

 Among the three previous studies describing microconidia, Chuma et al. (2009) and Zhang et al. (2014) focused on a single strain (G10-1 and 70-15, respectively), whereas Kato et al. (1994) tested 45 strains from different host plants, without quantifying microconidia production.
-In our experiments, ten out of the 12 studied strains produced microconidia in quantities varying from $2.07 \times 10^4$ to $1.10 \times 10^9$ per mL.
+In our experiments, 10 out of the 12 studied strains produced microconidia in quantities varying from 2.07×10^4 to 1.10×10^9 per ml.
 It is worth to note that strains from both mating types were capable of producing microconidia.
-Furthermore, the capacity of producing microconidia did not seem to depend on the original host of the strain either, since strains collected from Hordeum vulgare, Eleusine coracana or Oryza sativa produced microconidia.
-Morphological observations of P. oryzae microconidia confirmed previous studies (Kato et al., 1994; Chuma et al., 2009): they are crescent-shaped hyaline and are two to four times smaller than macroconidia, which makes their observation harder and could explain why they were so scarcely reported in the literature.
+Furthermore, the capacity of producing microconidia did not seem to depend on the original host of the strain either, since strains collected from Hordeum vulgare, Eleusine coracana or Orvza sativa produced microconidia.
+Morphological observations of P. oryzae microconidia confirmed previous studies (Chuma et al., 2009; Kato et al., 1994): they are crescent-shaped hyaline and are two to four times smaller than macroconidia, which makes their observation harder and could explain why they were so scarcely reported in the literature.

-Fertilizing cells in Ascomycetes can be either unspecialized cells like macroconidia or mycelial fragments, or specialized cells, i.e. microconidia (Pöggeler et al., 2018).
+Fertilising cells in Ascomycetes can be either unspecialised cells like macroconidia or mycelial fragments, or specialised cells, that is, microconidia (Pöggeler et al., 2018).
 Microconidia were proved to be spermatia in several Ascomycete species, including Botrytis cinerea (Fukumori et al., 2004) and Neurospora crassa (Maheshwari, 1999).
-In these two species, however, microconidia designate the male gametes, are able to germinate, and are distinct from macroconidia (often called conidia) which are asexual spores but can also be fertilizing elements (Brun et al., 2021); hence both microconidia and macroconidia are spermatia in B. cinerea and N. crassa.
+In these two species, however, microconidia designate the male gametes, are able to germinate, and are distinct from macroconidia (often called conidia) which are asexual spores but can also be fertilising elements (Brun et al., 2021); hence both microconidia and macroconidia are spermatia in B. cinerea and N. crassa.

 In P. oryzae, the role of microconidia as spermatia is commonly accepted, but this had never been demonstrated so far (Chuma et al., 2009; Zhang et al., 2014).
-Here we demonstrate that in P. oryzae, microconidia are the only fertilizing elements, hence that they are spermatia.
-Contrarily to macroconidia and mycelium fragments, only microconidia sprayed on a compatible female fertile strain led to the formation of perithecia after only three days.
+Here, we demonstrate that in P. oryzae, microconidia are the only fertilising elements, hence that they are spermatia.
+Contrarily to macroconidia and mycelium fragments, only microconidia sprayed on a compatible female fertile strain led to the formation of perithecia after only 3 days.
 In addition, the number of perithecia formed was positively correlated to the number of microconidia sprayed, confirming that microconidia have the capacity to induce perithecia formation.
-Reaching a plateau of perithecium formation despite growing numbers of sprayed spermatia suggests that the number of female gametes competent for fertilization could be the limiting parameter.
+Reaching a plateau of perithecium formation despite growing numbers of sprayed spermatia suggests that the number of female gametes competent for fertilisation could be the limiting parameter.
 Although no microconidia were observed for two strains (CH0052 and BF0056), they induced the formation of perithecia on female fertile strains of the opposite mating type.
-We hypothesized that the two strains produce quantities of microconidia that are below the detection threshold of the counting method, ie 4000 microconidia per mL.
-The apparition of perithecia after spraying macroconidia or mycelium fragments of the male strains on a female compatible strain was clearly delayed (15 days compared to 3 days after spraying microconidia).
-We hypothesized that the female strain has been fertilized by microconidia produced de novo by new thalli resulting from the growth of mycelium fragments or macroconidia germination.
-However, we cannot exclude that a yet unknown alternative way of fertilization may take place when macroconidia or mycelium fragments are sprayed.
+We hypothesised that the two strains produce quantities of microconidia that are below the detection threshold of the counting method, that is, 4000 microconidia per ml.
+The apparition of perithecia after spraying macroconidia or mycelium fragments of the male strains on a female-compatible strain was clearly delayed (15 days compared to 3 days after spraying microconidia).
+We hypothesised that the female strain has been fertilised by microconidia produced de novo by new thalli resulting from the growth of mycelium fragments or macroconidia germination.
+However, we cannot exclude that a yet unknown alternative way of fertilisation may take place when macroconidia or mycelium fragments are sprayed.